WebSlinger88/Quizzical/README.md

 be deducted and the next question will be populated.
 The third and final piece of information is the score tally.
 Users will be awarded ten points (10) for each correct answer but three points (3) shall be deducted for any incorrect answer the user may accumulate.
 This will be automatically updated with JavaScript code as the game is played.
 The point system is a key feature of the Quizzical website.
 It enables key replay value and competitiveness.
 When a question is answered, the button clicked will briefly change colour to either green or red, depending on whether the question was answered correctly or incorrectly.
 The text also changes to white momentarily.
+Finally I shall mention that because questions are being loaded from an API, there can be a slight delay.
+Instead of users staring at a blank screen for any period, a loading spinner has been put in place.
+This loading spinner is a spinning circle which replaces all of the content of questions.html.
+It is gold in colour to match the theme of the website.
+To summarise, when a user is waiting for questions to load, the loading spinner appears.
+When questions are ready to be displayed, the loading spinner disappears and all of question.html's content re-appears.

 ### **COMPLETED PAGE** <a name="completed"></a>